Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Forward model and problem formulation

-We adopt throughout the \emph{monochromatic Beer--Lambert model with Poisson photon statistics}: the source emits $N_0$ photons per measurement interval at a single effective energy, the detector records individual photon arrivals, and the measurement noise is therefore exactly Poisson.
-This is the standard framework for theoretical analysis of statistical limits in CT~\cite{barrett1994,fessler1994}.
-The physically important complications of polychromatic beam-hardening, scatter, and energy-integrating detector response are deferred to future work; the present analysis isolates the fundamental statistical limits of multi-source aggregation independent of spectral effects.
-In the notation below, $N_0$ is the incident photon count per source per measurement interval (the air-scan calibration value), and all intensities are photon counts.
+We adopt the monochromatic Beer--Lambert model with Poisson photon statistics: each source emits $N_0$ photons per measurement interval at a single effective energy, the detector counts individual arrivals, and the measurement noise is exactly Poisson --- the standard framework for analysing statistical limits in CT \citep{barrett1994,fessler1994}.
+Polychromatic beam hardening, scatter, and energy-integrating detector response are deferred to future work, isolating the statistical limits of multi-source aggregation from spectral effects.
+Throughout, $N_0$ is the incident photon count per source per interval (the air-scan calibration value) and all intensities are photon counts.

-In single-source CT, each detector measurement involves exactly one X-ray path, and the Beer--Lambert law gives an expected count $N_0 e^{-x}$ for a line integral $x$.
-In TCT with $N_S = 3$ simultaneously active sources, a detector cell may receive photons from up to $N_S$ paths simultaneously.
-Because photons from different sources are physically indistinguishable at the detector, the measurement is a \emph{sum} of independent Poisson random variables:
+In single-source CT each detector reading involves one path, with expected count $N_0 e^{-x}$ for a line integral $x$.
+In TCT a detector cell may receive photons from up to $N_S = 3$ paths at once, and because photons from different sources are physically indistinguishable the reading is a \emph{sum} of independent Poisson variables, $\Imeas[j] = \sum_k Y_{j,k}$ with $Y_{j,k}\sim\mathrm{Poisson}(N_0 A[j,k] e^{-x_k})$.
+By the additivity of Poisson variables, $\Imeas[j]$ is itself Poisson with mean

-where $A[j,k] \in \{0,1\}$ indicates whether source $k$ contributes to measurement $j$, and $N_0$ is the incident photon count per source per measurement interval, assumed identical for all sources.
-By the additive property of Poisson random variables, $\Imeas[j]$ is itself Poisson with mean:

-\textbf{Fundamental distinction from single-source Beer--Lambert.} Equation~\eqref{eq:forward} is a \emph{sum of exponentials}, not the exponential of a sum: the FIM and log-domain behavior of the two models are qualitatively different, as detailed in Sections~\ref{sec:crb} and~\ref{subsec:log_domain}.